 It is the day on which we remember Australians who served and died in all wars, conflicts, and peacekeeping operations.
 The spirit of Anzac, with its human qualities of courage, mateship, and sacrifice, continues to have meaning and relevance for our sense of national identity

 The relevance of poppies:

 The Flanders poppy has long been a part of Remembrance Day, the ritual that marks the Armistice of 11 November 1918, and is also increasingly being used as part of Anzac Day observances.
 During the First World War, red poppies were among the first plants to spring up in the devastated battlefields of northern France and Belgium.
 In soldiers’ folklore, the vivid red of the poppy came from the blood of their comrades soaking the ground.
 The sight of poppies on the battlefield at Ypres in 1915 moved Lieutenant Colonel John McCrae to write the poem In Flanders fields.
 Source

-This year marks the 75th anniversary of the Kokoda campaign and the Battle of Milne Bay, which formed part of the New Guinea campaign in the Second World War.
+2017 marked the 75th anniversary of the Kokoda campaign and the Battle of Milne Bay, which formed part of the New Guinea campaign in the Second World War.

 Bomana War Cemetery is the largest war cemetery in the Pacific with close to 4000 graves, mostly Australian and is a very moving place to visit.
 I was lucky enough to walk the Kokoda Track in 2008 with my husband and others and we commemorated ANZAC Day in a very moving service at Isurava.

-A very special grandfather (Pop), Fred Humphries.
+A very special grandfather (Pop), Fred Humphries

 Pop never marched on Anzac Day.
 He had no ‘digger’ mates to reminisce with.
 His was the Second World War and he was British.
 Anzac Day never had the relevance for him that it did for others, but he didn’t like to speak of the war much anyway.
 Pop’s war was over, not to be dragged out and fought every year.